akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 having your code peer reviewed and are ready to contribute your best while accepting and incorporating constructive feedback.

-In essence, you are ready to apply your talent and experience to build a product increment for us.
+In essence, you are ready to apply your talent and experience to work with DHSS technical and program teams to ensure that critical public facing infrastructure is well maintainted.

 *To get to done…*

 We need to work together.
-Creating a good solution can be straight-forward, but successfully delivering that solution into an existing IT environment can be complicated.
-Modular acquisition is new to DHSS IT and many of our IT service lines are still learning about how to support it.
+Creating solutions can be straight-forward, but successfully delivering those solutions into an existing IT environment can be complicated.

-The purpose of the IT Requirements for modular acquisition is give you insight into delivering into our IT environment, and help us both prepare for completing a successful product increment.
+The purpose of the IT Requirements for agile aquisition is give you insight into delivering value into our IT environment, and to help us both provide quality support to ensure that the goals outlined in this RFP are met.
 We want to do our part to help you succeed\!

 So, let’s talk a little about the DHSS IT organization…